7 Science-backed Reasons Running Makes You a Better Mom

 The physical activity helps to relax the muscles and relieve tension in the body, too.
 And because the mind and body are connected, when your body feels better, so does your mind.

-Countless mother runners credit their runs with helping them relieve work stress before going back into mom mode or helping them hit re-set when they’re kids are stressing them out.
+Countless mother runners credit their runs with helping them relieve work stress before going back into mom mode or helping them hit re-set when their kids are stressing them out.

 Your running shows your kids how to live healthy.

-There are loads of research that shows the benefits of exercise for kids.
+Loads of research shows the benefits of exercise for kids.
 There are the obvious physical health benefits which are so needed as less than 20 percent of children meet the physical activity guidelines.

 Then, there are a host of mental health benefits for kids from exercise: Some of the psychosocial health benefits of running in children include: